Fred-Spreen-Logikos/pylint-checkbranch/README.md

 ## Features ##
 * Outputs a GitHub-flavored Markdown table
 * Escapes underscores in filenames to avoid embarrassing italics
-* Emojis as icons for file status (added, changed, deleted)
+* Indicates some file status options (added, changed, deleted)
 * Emojis supplement score quality for quick reference
 * Automatically uses the `.pylintrc` file in the repo root